axelmychro/axelmychro/README.md

 ## projects

-none yet, lol, im so slow..
+nothing to be proud of yet, lol, im so slow..

 ## languages/frameworks i'm learning or will learn sooner or later (in that order)